Hartley Spectral Pooling for Deep Learning: Method

 so the Fourier transform processes some redundancy on the real $u_1$-$u_2$ plane, which results in conjugate-symmetry constriction aiming at reducing training parameters in the frequency domain neural networks \cite{rippel2015spectral,pratt2017fcnn}.

 The Hermetian property above shows that the Hartley transform of a real function can be written as

 where $\mathcal{R}\{\cdot\}$ and $\mathcal{I}\{\cdot\}$ denote the real and imaginary parts respectively.
-Note that giving the definition above, the Hartley transform $\mathcal{H}$ is a real linear operator.
-It is symmetric as well as an involution and a unitary operator
+Note that given the definition above, the Hartley transform $\mathcal{H}$ is a real linear operator.
+It is symmetric, an involution and thus a unitary operator

-To Hartley transform, imaginary part and conjuate symmetry no more need to be concerned for real inputs such as images.
+In the case of Hartley transform, imaginary part and conjuate symmetry no more need concerns for real inputs such as images.
+Note, moreover, that this does not increase any storage.

 \paragraph{Differentiation.} Here we discuss how to propagate the gradient through the Hartley transform, which will be used in CNNs.
 Define $x\in \mathbb{R}^{M\times N}$ and $y = \mathcal{H}(x)$ to be the input and output of a discrete Hartlay transform (DHT) respectively, and $L : \mathbb{R}^{M\times N} \to \mathbb{R}$ a real-valued loss function applied to $y$.
 Since the DHT is a linear operator, its gradient is simply the transform matrix itself.
-During back-propagation, this gradient by the unitarity of DHT, corresponds to the application of Hartley transform:
+By the unitarity of DHT, the gradient in back-propagation corresponds to applying Hartley transform :